 CORRECTION: A previous version of this story misstated the date on which polling began.
 It began Oct.
 27.

-This article appears in the Nov.
-2, 2011, edition of National Journal Daily.
+This article appears in the November 2, 2011, edition of NJ Daily.